 Leavitt Pack Station, Highway 108, to Chain of Lakes, Dorothy Pass, or Emigrant Pass.
 Leavitt Lake, dirt road off Highway 108 to Leavitt Lake, hike the Tungsten Road to Emigrant Basin.
 Twin Lakes, back door into NE Yosemite, from Bridgeport on Hwy 395.

-Because of its proximity to Yosemite the Hoover Wilderness may also experience a shortage of permits during the height of the Summer backpacking season.
+Because of the Hoover Wilderness' proximity to Yosemite it too may also experience competition for reservations covering the High Summer Holiday Dates, leading to a shortage of permits during the height of the Summer backpacking season.

 Southbound boundary markers into the Mokelumne, Carson Iceberg, and Emigrant Wilderness in the Toiyabe